 My research lies at the intersections of media, migration and digital culture

-Dr. Aziz's research interests include the everyday digital media practices among migrant and marginalised communities, particularly at the crossroads of media, migration, culture, religion, and society.
-He completed PhD in Media and Communication Studies from the Digital Media Research Centre (DMRC) at Queensland University of Technology (QUT) Brisbane, and his doctoral thesis explores Rohingya refugees' everyday digital media practices in negotiating identity, inclusion, and belonging.
-His work contributes to the emerging field of digital migration studies and communication geography in understanding space/place, power, and (im)mobility.
-Earlier, he completed an Erasmus Mundus Joint Masters in Digital Communication (DCLead) at Salzburg University, Austria, and Vrije University Brussels, Belgium.
+He completed a PhD in Media and Communication Studies from the Digital Media Research Centre (DMRC) at Queensland University of Technology (QUT), Brisbane, and his doctoral thesis explores Rohingya refugees' everyday digital media practices in negotiating identity, inclusion, and belonging.
+Earlier, he completed an Erasmus Mundus Joint Master's in Digital Communication (DCLead) at Salzburg University, Austria, and Vrije Universiteit Brussels, Belgium.

 Before joining Monash, he served as a sessional academic at QUT's School of Communication and as a research assistant at the Institute for Culture and Society at Western Sydney University, Australia.
-All of his published research articles can be accessible [here PDF] as well as through the following academic platforms.
+All of his published research articles can be accessed [here PDF]

 Google Scholar ResearchGate ORCID & Monash University profile